aery32/aery32-refguide/source/clsdrv/serial_port.rst

     char c = pc.getc();

-If you like to put the get character back to read buffer use ``putback()`` member function.
+If you like to put the character back to read buffer, use ``putback()`` member function.

 Setting speed, parity and stop/data bits